ewotawa/CloneWarsDocs/README.md

 - Links referenced in the presentation
 - SQL CREATE TABLE, CREATE VIEW, and SELECT INTO queries
 - Azure Streaming Analytics query
+- Link to Azure Data Factory GitHub repo for project

 ## Links
 ### Intro